Getting Started Tutorial with Redis Enterprise Pack using Docker on Windows

 - Step 4: Connect to your database

-You can also visit Docker Hub for instructions on getting Docker installed and working with the Redise Pack Docker container image.
+You can also visit Docker Hub for instructions on getting Docker installed and working with the Redis Enterprise Pack Docker container image.

 Step 1: Run the Container

-Run the Redise Pack Docker container by executing the following command at the command-line window.
+Run the Redis Enterprise Pack Docker container by executing the following command in the command-line window.

-Redise Pack uses a linux based container.
+Redis Enterprise Pack uses a Linux based container.
 Make sure that your Windows machine is running Linux containers.

 Step 2: Setup a Cluster

-Direct your browser to https://localhost:8443 on the host machine to see the Redise Pack web console.
-Simply click the “Setup” button to get started.
+Direct your browser to https://localhost:8443 on the host machine to see the Redis Enterprise Pack web console.
+Simply click the Setup button to get started.

 On the “node configuration” page, select your default settings and provide a cluster FQDN: “cluster.local”.
 Then simply click the “Next” button.